 - Haiku Deck -- Professionally-designed layouts and themes to create stunning presentations quickly and easily.
 “It’s great for pairing short poems and images,” says TED-Ed community member Jessica Dawn Kaiser.

 - Explain Everything -- If you want to integrate content from endless sources to use them to create lessons and tutorials, this is the app you’ve been awaiting.
 Suitable for iPad, Chromebook, Android and Windows devices.
 “It’s one of the most versatile apps you can have in your toolbox,” says TED-Ed community member Caroline Taylor-Levey.

-The aforementioned tools allow teachers to quickly integrate technology into their classroom, leading students to active involvement, engagement, and interaction.
+The aforementioned online learning apps allow teachers to quickly integrate technology into their classroom, leading students to active involvement, engagement, and interaction.
 What’s really important is to motivate and inspire students to involve in the classroom -- in terms of collaboration, critical thinking, and creativity.

 If teachers are willing to explore new ways of challenging themselves and their students, education won’t stop at the end of the school day.
 It will instead further push the boundaries of our youth’s potential.